xfangsn/xfangsn.github.io/_pages/projects.md

 We are interested in finding
 * A steady-state PDE, called Dupuit-Boussinesq approximation, from both synthetic and experimental data for a range of given input flow values.
-* An stimation problem for the transient flow PDE, using numerical solutions from finite-difference simulations as the input data to infer both the hydraulic conductivity and the outflow boundary condition.
+* An estimation problem for the transient flow PDE, using numerical solutions from finite-difference simulations as the input data to infer both the hydraulic conductivity and the outflow boundary condition.
 * Difficulties in implementing PINNs for studying this problem, for example, when the data does not perfectly match the PDEs or scaling of the misfit terms.